-- The average American now makes or answers six phone calls per day, but also sends and receives 32 texts and spends 14 minutes on chat/VOIP.
-Social messaging applications such as WhatsApp, iMessage, or Kik, delivered over the "public Internet" and bypassing texting fees from the users' wireless carriers, have also become popular;73 - Broadband access to the Internet "drives the American economy and serves, every day, as a critical tool for America's citizens to conduct commerce, communicate, educate, entertain, and engage in the world around them";74 - The FCC emphasizes the importance of broadband for education: "Access to broadband has become essential for students in all levels of education.
-Fixed broadband access, combined with cutting edge educational tools and content, are transforming the educational landscape in America";75 - Even among the later-adopting "baby boomers," the percentage of 55-64-year-old mobile subscribers with a broadband-enabled smartphone grew from forty percent in January 2013 to sixty-two percent in December 2014; - Smartphone penetration for mobile subscribers in households with income of less than \$25,000 increased by
+- fees from the users' wireless carriers, have also become popular;74 - Broadband access to the Internet "drives the American economy and serves, every day, as a critical tool for America's citizens to conduct commerce, communicate, educate, entertain, and engage in the world around them";75 - The FCC emphasizes the importance of broadband for education: "Access to broadband has become essential for students in all levels of education.
+Fixed broadband access, combined with cutting edge educational tools and content, are transforming the educational landscape in America";76 - Even among the later-adopting "baby boomers," the percentage of 55-64-year-old mobile subscribers with a broadband-enabled smartphone grew from forty percent in January 2013 to sixty-two percent in December 2014; - Smartphone penetration for mobile subscribers in households with income of less than \$25,000 increased by almost fifty percent, from forty-three percent to sixty-one percent;77 and - Communications once confined to traditional wireline phone can now take place using mobile phone, over VoIP, through texting using mobile devices, email using the Internet and via applications such as Skype.
+Mobile technology has evolved to 4G LTE and is poised to move to 5G.
+The data to voice ratio on smartphones has soared to roughly 10:1.78

-73 Exhibit 5 (Aron) at 8.
+74 Exhibit 5 (Aron) at 8.

-74 Open Internet Order, supra, at ¶ 1.
+75 Open Internet Order, supra, at \P 1.

-75 2016 Broadband Progress Report, supra, at ¶ 71 (adding "Mobile broadband access does not currently provide the speeds or capacity that schools and libraries need."
+$^{^{76}}$ 2016 Broadband Progress Report, supra, at ¶ 71 (adding "Mobile broadband access does not currently provide the speeds or capacity that schools and libraries need."
 Elsewhere, the FCC concludes that "fixed and mobile broadband each provide essential components of advanced telecommunications capability."
 Id. at ¶ 24.